 4. Make sure you’ve registered for Making Tax Digital

-Once you’ve registered for MTD, there are still a few things you need to do to ensure that you’re ready to file VAT through HMRC’s new MTD VAT system in FreeAgent when your VAT return deadline comes around.
-We’ve created this handy MTD First Aid Kit to walk you through everything you need to do to get your accounts ready for MTD VAT filing.
+Once you’ve signed up for MTD for VAT, there are still a few things you need to do in order to ensure that you’re ready to file when your VAT return deadline comes around.
+Our Knowledge Base has more details on how to prepare for MTD for VAT in FreeAgent.

 The easiest way to make sure your accounts are in order is to keep them up to date throughout the year.
 FreeAgent has all the features you need to manage your day-to-day accounting with minimal hassle.
 With the FreeAgent mobile app you can stay on top of expenses, invoices and bank transactions on the go so your accounts will be ready and waiting for you to perform a final check when your VAT return is due.